LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 If enzyme testing is performed, a low level of the enzyme can help confirm a diagnosis.
 For example, a decreased level of porphobilinogen deaminase confirms the diagnosis of acute intermittent porphyria.

-An abnormal enzyme test or the detection of a gene mutation indicates that a family member has inherited a porphyria.
-However, enzyme and gene tests cannot determine whether that individual will develop signs and symptoms of the porphyria or, if the person does, how severe they are likely to be.
+The detection of a gene variant indicates that a family member has inherited a porphyria.
+However, gene tests cannot determine whether that individual will develop signs and symptoms of the porphyria or, if the person does, how severe they are likely to be.
 Fortunately, the majority of gene carriers never have an attack.

 The diagnosis of a porphyria can be difficult.
 As a group, these diseases are uncommon or rare, and the signs and symptoms can be seen mimic other, more common diseases.

 A variety of drugs, alcohol, and other environmental factors such as diets, stress, and illness, can trigger acute attacks of a neurologic porphyria in those with latent or inactive disease.
-By the same token, sun exposure can induce skin lesions in people with a cutaneous porphyria.
+Similarly, sun exposure can induce skin lesions in people with a cutaneous porphyria.
 Lifestyle modifications to avoid aggravating factors are the most effective way to minimize the impact of a porphyria.

 Some reference laboratories can measure porphyrins in plasma, bile or other fluids, but this is not usually necessary to make a diagnosis.